-Ironhorse Resources, Inc. (IR), established in 1990, runs five railroads, and also operates various transloading, warehousing and trucking solutions.
+Ironhorse Resources, Inc. (IR), established in 1990, runs multiple railroads, and also operates various transloading, warehousing and trucking solutions.

 The 2nd Texas railroad operated through IR is the Southern Switching Company (SSC) which started in May, 1994.
 This operation is located in Abilene, TX and located immediately east of the emerging Cline Shale.
 All rail traffic is interchanged with the Union Pacific in Abilene.

 The 3rd Texas railroad operated through IR is Gardendale Railroad, Inc. (GRD) which originally began operations in 1990.
 In 1995, GRD discontinued operations on the line and abandoned 49 miles of the 50 mile branch line.
 In 2010, GRD welcomed its first business in fifteen years.
 In 2013, GRD won Railway Age’s Shortline Railroad of the Year award and additionally won an ASLRRA marketing award in 2013.
 GRD has developed and runs a large rail industrial park comprising of over 250 acres.
 GRD has significant additional acreage to support continued development and growth.
 GRD primarily provides logistics services to support drilling activities in the Eagle Ford Shale.

 IHR Transload, purchased the assets of a transloading facility in Las Cruces, New Mexico in February 2001.
 Since this time, IHR Transload has expanded to 5 locations that include two terminals in Santa Teresa, NM and McAllen, TX that primarily transfer corn sweeteners.
 IHR Transload also operates two transload and warehousing facilities in Donna TX and McAllen TX as customers of the RVSC.